docsforadobe/premiere-plugin-guide/docs/universals/sweetpea-suites.rst

 ----

+.. _universals/sweetpea-suites.flash-cue-marker-data-suite:

 Flash Cue Marker Data Suite
 ================================================================================

 New in CS4.
 Specific utilities to read Flash cue points.
-Use in conjunction with the Marker Suite.
+Use in conjunction with the :ref:`universals/sweetpea-suites.marker-suite`.
 See PrSDKFlashCueMarkerDataSuite.h.

 ----

+.. _universals/sweetpea-suites.image-processing-suite:

 Image Processing Suite
 ================================================================================